TV Series Review

 Except, perhaps, in Absaroka County, Wyoming.

 It's not as if the county is a place that time forgot.
 If you want to build a barn, chances are you still need a building permit.
 But in this rural backwater, a hint of frontier remains.
-Only a handful of law officers are on hand to patrol an area that seems as big and sprawling as the skies above, and Wyoming's wide open scrubland offers plenty of space to conduct illegal activities or bury the occasional body.
+Only a handful of law officers are on hand to patrol an area that seems as big and sprawling as the skies above, and Wyoming's wide open scrubland offers plenty of space to conduct illegal activities such as, you know, burying the occasional body.
 And just like in the old days, the lawmen themselves have their own skeletons to hide.

-In A&E's drama Longmire (based on a series of mysteries written by Craig Johnson), Walt Longmire is the sheriff in the aforementioned Absaroka County—Wyoming through and through.
+In the drama Longmire, which is based on a series of mysteries written by Craig Johnson, Walt Longmire is the sheriff in the aforementioned Absaroka County—Wyoming through and through.
 He looks the part, as if he was raised on sagebrush and whiskey.
 He's a pragmatic man, knowing instinctively what petty issues to let slide for the community's greater good.
 And even though he's on friendly terms with most in the area, he won't hesitate to take someone down if they get in his (or the law's) way.

 One example: Longmire's cancer-assailed wife was murdered not too long ago, and he's determined to bring the culprit to justice.
 Both he and Henry, in trying to untangle the complicated web around the plot, have run afoul of the law and, in Henry's case, even been accused of murder as well.
-It's a brutal, personal case, and more bodies will turn up before it's solved.
+It's a brutal, personal case, and more bodies will surely turn up before the true culprit is brought to justice.

-At its core this A&E show is a crime procedural, just like so many of its scripted compatriots.
+At its core, Longmire (the fourth season having been released in its entirety on Netflix) is a crime procedural, just like so many of its scripted compatriots.
 Yet it somehow feels more believable.
 The setting looks rough and dusty, as it should.
 The actors flesh out their roles in convincing ways.
 Even the squeaks and thumps heard in the interior of the hard-used SUV the sheriff drives speaks to a rare authenticity here.
 And that gives Longmire some atmospheric grit.
 This is a hard land that sometimes attracts desperate people, after all, and the camera doesn't flinch from their misdeeds.

 Crude or Profane Language